-I PERFORMANCE SHARES GRANTED TO EACH EXECUTIVE CORPORATE OFFICER
+■ PERFORMANCE SHARES GRANTED TO EACH EXECUTIVE CORPORATE OFFICER

-Performance shares granted during the year to each executive corporate officer by the issuer and by all Group companies (list of names) Plan no. and date Number of shares granted during the year Valuation of shares based on the method used for the consolidated financial statements Vesting date Availability date Not applicable None Not applicable Not applicable Not applicable
+Number of shares valuation of shares based on the method used for the Performance shares granted during the year to each executive granted consolidated corporate officer by the issuer and by all Group companies during the financial Availability (list of names) Plan no. and date year statements Vesting date daté .
+Not .
+Not Not Not applicable None applicable applicable applicable

-PERFORMANCE SHARES THAT BECAME AVAILABLE DURING THE YEAR FOR EACH EXECUTIVE CORPORATE OFFICER
+■ PERFORMANCE SHARES THAT BECAME AVAILABLE DURING THE YEAR FOR EACH EXECUTIVE CORPORATE OFFICER

-Number of shares that became Executive corporate officers for whom performance shares available during the became available (list of names) Plan no. and date year Vesting conditions Year granted Not applicable Not applicable None Not applicable Not applicable
+Number ot shares that became Executive corporate officers for whom performance shares available during the became available (list of names) Plan no. and date year Vesting conditions Year granted Not applicable Not applicable None Not applicable Not applicable